5 Ways To Prevent Blisters On The Ball Of Your Foot

 2. Cushioned insoles

 Cushioning has a double blister prevention effect.
 Firstly, it reduces peak pressure a little and therefore reduces skin shear.
 And secondly, cushioning materials absorb shear via their shear modulus.
 That is, shear goes on within the material so less of it occurs within the skin.
-Research has shown some cushioning does this better than others, for example, Spenco works a little better than Poron.
+Research has shown some cushioning does this better than others, for example, peer-reviewed research shows that Spenco works a little better than Poron.
 It’s important to know that blisters can still form in spite of cushioning.
 But if you need just a little bit of blister prevention oomph, and your current insoles are old, worn or compressed, a new pair could make all the difference.
 Interestingly, the top surface of cushioning materials typically exhibit a high friction level!
 So if you're still getting blisters in spite of cushioned insoles, add the next strategy.

 This is the best way to keep friction levels low under the ball of the foot - better and longer-lasting than lubricants and powders.
 These patches stick onto the insole of your shoe (or orthotic) and they just stay there until they wear through about 500kms later.
 They make the friction side of blister prevention easy to take care of.
 Pictured are the large ovals.
 If you need broader protection, you can use the larger rectangle patches (see below).